rossgalloway/YAM-Project-Silos/YAM Replanted/YAM-replanted-specification.md

 sidebar_position: 2
 ---

+@todo #2 table to show forum thread and prior votes

 # YAM Replanted Specification Document

 *This document serves to make the goals, requirements, scope, and risks of a new project clear in order to help inform YAM token holders when making decisions about funding work to build it.*